-Get entered to win a \$20 gift card during National 4-H Week, October 2-8!
-Theme is "Opportunity4All!".
+Get entered to win a \$20 gift card during National 4-H Week, October 1-7!
 You can get 1 entry every day by following these easy steps- That's 7 chances to win!
-Let's flood Facebook with Ford County 4-H during National 4-H week!
+Let's flood Facebook with Ford County 4-H during National 4 -H week! ★ Post a picture of yourself wearing a

-- ★ Post a picture of yourself wearing a 4-H t-shirt on Facebook and tag Ford County 4-H in it. - ★ Make any post promoting Ford County 4-H on your page so that your friends can see it and tag Ford County 4-H in it.
+Post a picture of yourself wearing a 4-H t-shirt on Facebook and tag Ford County 4-H in it.

+Make any post promoting Ford County 4-H on your page so that your friends can see it and tag Ford County 4-H in it.